Padirikuppam

-Padirikuppam is a panchayat town in Cuddalore district in the Indian state of Tamil Nadu.
+Padirikuppam is a Neighborhood of Cuddalore in Cuddalore district in the Indian state of Tamil Nadu.

 Demographics

 As of 2001 India census, Padirikuppam had a population of 14,986.
 Males constitute 50% of the population and females 50%.
 Padirikuppam has an average literacy rate of 80%, higher than the national average of 59.5%: male literacy is 85%, and female literacy is 75%.
 In Padirikuppam, 10% of the population is under 6 years of age.